Preparing for the Collapse of the Petrodollar System

 Remember, Washington only has four basic ways to solve its economic problems:

-1. Increase income by raising taxes the citizens
+1. Increase income by raising taxes on the citizens

 2. Cut spending by reducing benefits